YottaDB/YDBTest/README.md

 The arguments after "ydbtest" are regular `gtmtest.csh` arguments.
 If you do not pass any arguments, you will get the output of `gtmtest.csh -h`.

-To run against a copy of YDBTest on your file system, you can do the following (the volume `-v` argument's left hand side is the full path of the YDBTest git repository, the right hand side of the colon is a fixed path that is known by the docker scripts which you must not change):
+To run against a copy of YDBTest on your file system (e.g. you use it with VSCode, and want to autoload the changes), you can do the following (the volume `-v` argument's left hand side is the full path of the YDBTest git repository, the right hand side of the colon is a fixed path that is known by the docker scripts which you must not change):

 ```sh
 docker run --init -it -v <local directory>:/testarea1/ -v <full path to YDBTest>:/YDBTest --cap-add PERFMON ---rm registry.gitlab.com/yottadb/db/ydbtest -t r200